10 Hot Culinary Internships of 2012

 Campbell's You don't have to head to Disney to work your way toward a souped-up career.
 Campbell's also provides opportunities specifically through its six-month co-op position at its world headquarters located in Camden, N.J.
 There, interns can work with specific brand names, like Swanson Broth or Prego Italian Sauce and V8 Beverages, or explore more in Soup, Sauce and Beverage.
 Interns also lead a project and present results to research and development at the end of their internship.
 Applicants need to have at least a semester's worth of core culinary instruction, a 3.0 GPA, and be pursuing, or have completed, a minimum of an associate degree in the culinary arts.
 Check out additional internship information here.

 Trump Think you belong working in a casino?
 Then check out the culinary and food and beverage management internship opportunities available at the Trump Plaza or Trump Taj Mahal, both located in Atlantic City, N.J.
 Interns are paid $10 an hour and receive a free meal in the employee cafeteria during their scheduled shifts.
-Top students could receive a cash scholarship at the end of each session.
+Students may have the opportunity to receive a scholarship at the end of each session.
 Check out additional internship information here.

 Cleveland Indians This internship, yes, located in Ohio, is available every March to October and provides practical experience in the the culinary department, concessions, operations, or more.
 You'll need to be willing to work 40 hours a week including, potentially, evenings and weekends, for those home games; you can also expect to receive a starting wage of $8 an hour, according to the internship website.
 Majors in hospitality, restaurant management and business management are preferred.
 Check out additional internship information here.